20200204_150524.jpg

 THE GOAL OF THE ASCA LOWER-OFF INITIATIVE IS TO EQUIP POPULAR CRAGGING ANCHORS WITH DURABLE LOWER-OFF HARDWARE.
 THESE INCLUDE SINGLE PITCH ROUTES AND COMMONLY CRAGGED FIRST PITCHES OF MULTIPITCH ROUTES.
 ANY ANCHOR THAT IS FREQUENTLY LOWERED FROM IS A CANDIDATE FOR LOWER-OFFS.

-So far, we have equipped more than 9500 routes with lower-off hardware in the USA and Mexico.
+So far, we have provided more than 22,000 lower-offs for routes in the USA and Mexico.
 Our top choices for lower-offs are the ClimbTech Lower-Off Hook for single pitches, and steel carabiners for pitches with extensions.
 These lower-offs are easily maintained or replaced when worn out through a quicklink attachment.

 Scroll down to learn more.